tudelft3d/website/_posts/2021-09-03-welcome-nadine-maarten-zhaiyu.md

 <br>
 Nadine Hobeika and Maarten Pronk have just joined our research group as PhD students, and Zhaiyu Chen as a researcher.

-Nadine's topic focuses on developing a CFD-based tool to assess ventilation design strategies in a fast pace and Maarten is focusing on generating an accurate global terrain model using sparse spaceborne LiDAR.
+Nadine's topic focuses on developing a CFD-based tool to assess ventilation design strategies in a fast pace, Maarten is focusing on generating an accurate global terrain model using sparse spaceborne LiDAR, and Zhaiyu will work on optimal integration of AHN 3/4 with application in 3D building modelling.

 Welcome Nadine, Maarten, and Zhaiyu, and good luck!